grace-notes/grace-notes/_topics/edification.md

 Love is the means of reaching maturity and being edified.
 This is growing in applied knowledge.
 1 Cor.
 8

-The growth of Christian love is a sign that a person has been learning and applying doctrine.
-“By their fruit you shall know them…” The fruit of the spirit is a result of edification.
+The growth of Christian love is a sign that a person has been learning and applying doctrine. “_By their fruit you shall know them…_” The fruit of the spirit is a result of edification.

 Personal love for God the Father is motivation for the reception of Bible doctrine.